 Add cinnamon sticks, green cardamom pods and cloves to hot ghee or oil

-When cardamom pods have turned white and heads of cloves have swollen stir in mustard, cumin and coriander seeds.
+When cardamom pods have turned white and heads of cloves have swollen stir in mustard and cumin seeds.
 When those are sizzling and the mustard seeds pop, stir in scallions, chilies, garlic and ginger.
 Cook for about 10 minutes over low heat..

 Pour tadka over dhal and stir through.
 Season to taste with sea salt and lemon juice.
 Stir in cilantro and serve with basmati rice or naan.